chatthana/bookstore-api/README.md

 - Create new user (via <BASE_URL>/api/v1/users) [POST]

 You can invoke the endpoint without the need to parse the token

+#### Note about the private/public key
+Check the keys folder for the pre-generated key in base64 and pem formats.

 ### Note on persistence
 Order and User entities are persisted in MongoDB and the Mongoose model is responsible for accessing the persistent layer and this layer is handled by the repositories